Last Updated On:

 We’ve all heard about keywords and their importance in SEO.
 However, negative keywords are equally important, especially when you’re launching with a PPC campaign.

-Whenever you’re starting your own Google Ads campaign, you need to target keywords.
+Whenever you’re starting your own Google Ads campaign or are looking for adwords, you need to target keywords.
 You select keywords so that you can get more clicks and conversions from your ads.

 However, one aspect that many businesses fail to consider is negative keywords.
 Using them allows you to maximize the effectiveness of your campaign.
 But before we get into how the negative keywords help you, let’s first define what a negative keyword is.